Faculty - Tenured/Tenure-track

 Ph.D.: Statistics and Operations Research, Pennsylvania State University, 2003

-Dr. Chen's research mainly focuses on bioinformatics, especially in developing statistical methods and algorithms for functional genomic data.
-Dr. Chen's past publications involved with the development of mixture models for clustering high dimensional sequences, its related theoretical justifications and applications.
-She also published papers in neuron spike trend studies, data mining, analysis of election data and DNA sequences' matching probability.
+My research mainly focuses on bioinformatics, especially in developing statistical methods and algorithms for functional genomic data.
+My past publications involved the development of mixture models for clustering high dimensional sequences, its related theoretical justifications and applications in various areas.
+I have recently been collaborating with researchers on disease studies and air pollution studies.
+In my earlier career, I have published papers in neuron spike trend studies, analysis of Presidential election date and DNA sequences' matching probability.

 Ph.D.: Mathematics, University of Notre Dame, 2002